JNietzsche/wemod-pro-unlocker/README.md

 </div>

 ## ⚠️ DISCLAIMER: Eventhough I don't think it is likely, WeMod could in theory ban you for this.
 I take no responsibilty for any damage caused by the usage of this program.
-### Also, this program is legally ok since it only patches the software and does not distribute any proprietary binaries.

 <br/>